JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivilegedUsers (Code 69)
 -------------------------

-Indicates whether we want to receive `PotentialParents` messages from the server.
+Indicates whether we want to receive :ref:`PotentialParents` messages from the server.
 A message should be sent to disable if we have found a parent

 :Code: 69 (0x45)
 :Receive: